Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 Grand Via, Madrid, Spain

 Now that you know how they celebrate New Year’s in Madrid, we have a few more tips for planning your trip!
-In addition to planning the night’s festivities, you also need to consider how to get there, where to stay and what to pack.
+In addition to preparing for the night’s festivities, you also need to consider how to get there, where to stay and what to pack.

-As you begin to make your plans, you will need to stay on top of your trip specifics.
-We recommend using a travel planner – like our Printable Travel Planner – so that nothing falls through the cracks and your New Year’s Eve in Madrid goes off without a hitch (unlike ours!).
+As you begin to make your plans for your NYE trip to Madrid, you will need to stay on top of your trip specifics.
+We recommend using our Printable Travel Planner so that nothing falls through the cracks and your New Year’s Eve in Madrid goes off without a hitch, unlike ours!

 Travel Planner Printables by JetSettingFools.com